 Mayor & Council

 The Elgin City Council is a nonpartisan elected body comprised of one mayor and eight city council members who are elected to four-year terms to serve at-large.
+In August of 2018 a city council member resigned.
+There will be a special election in April of 2019 to fill the council seat.
 The at-large structure means that the Mayor and each City Council Member serve the entire community, which is different than some cities that elect council members by ward or district.
 The part-time Mayor and City Council appoint a City Manager, its one full-time employee, to run the day-to-day operations.
 Read more about the Council-Manager form of government.

 Elected for the first time to the City Council in 2005, Mayor Kaptain served on the Planning Commission from 1999-2005 and as chairman of the Elgin Community Network since 2000.
 He is a retired chief chemist and director of process control for the Fox River Water Reclamation District and holds a Bachelor of Science degree from Bradley University.